ayushyamitabh/Node-MariaDB/README.md

 ### Technologies

-This project was hosted on Google Cloud, technologies used:
+This project was hosted on Google Cloud *(no longer hosted)*, technologies used:
 1. MariaDB
 2. NodeJS
 3. Socket.io (NodeJS Lib.)